Our culture, not our military, is our greatest weapon for REGIME CHANGE

 Said differently, military aggression is inherently isolationist.
 It isolates us from other countries.

-Congress and the President must understand that our culture, not our military, is our greatest weapon.
+Congress and the President must be made to understand that our culture is our greatest weapon.

 - The Iranian people love American culture.
 You could even say that they love us for our freedoms.
 Meanwhile…